express-in-code-game/excode-design/design/design.md

     - /events - lists events, can join them (later may be introduced /events/hsitory or /events/data)
     - /games - lists games to join and/or ladder
     - /signup /singin /account  - basics to create a simple account
-    - /stats/:username - a profile page showing username and stats
+    - /stats/user/:username - a stats page showing user's stats
     - /game/:id - a unique url at which a game is played/observed
+    - /event/:id - a unique url for an event
+  - user's idetity (signup, account) consists of
+    - credentials and a list of links
+  - when user name is hovered/clicked, popup shows username, links and a link to /stats/user/username
+  - game and event can also have a list of links (can be changed by host)
+  - system has no chat by design